AdaCore/training_material/courses/spark_for_ada_programmers/10_advanced_proof.rst

 .. container:: animate

    * Loop does not terminate

-* :toolname:`GNATprove` proves the assertion of :code:`False`!
+   * :toolname:`GNATprove` proves the assertion of :ada:`False`!

      - Because that program point is unreachable (dead code)

    * :toolname:`GNATprove` implements defense in depth

      - Non-terminating loop causes enclosing subprogram to also not terminate
      - Switch :command:`--proof-warnings` can detect dead code
      - Proof of loop termination based on loop variants

 ---------------------
 Loop Variants (1/2)